H9/Scripts/README.md

 # H9 Launcher CommandScripts
 An easy-to-use script launcher

+This repository is to inform everyone that the scripts running in H9 Launcher can be custom-made in addition to being downloaded directly within the H9 Launcher.
+Just follow the template rules provided below.

 ### How to use H9 Launcher

 It's simple to use H9 Launcher.